bronze and brass in the Bible

-This metal is an alloy of copper and zinc.
-Brass has been known to man since prehistoric times, long before zinc itself was discovered.
-It was produced smelting copper ore that contained zinc or by melting copper together with calamite, a zinc ore.
+Brass metal is a copper alloy containing zinc.
+It has been known to man from very ancient times, long before zinc itself was discovered.
+It was produced smelting copper ore that contained zinc or by melting copper together with calamite (calamine), a zinc ore.
 During this process, the zinc is extracted from the calamite and instantly mixes with the copper.
 Pure zinc, on the other hand, is too reactive to be produced by ancient metalworking techniques.